jnalanko/VOMM/README.md

 Computing the score of a query
 ---------

-Program `score_string_optimized` scores a string given a model that had been previously built with `build_model_optimized`.
-It writes log-probabilities to `stdout`, one line per query, and it writes to `stderr` a progress report while it's running.
-Example:
+Given a model that had been previously built with `build_model_optimized`, program `score_string_optimized` scores a query string given in input, whose alphabet is assumed to be the set of its distinct bytes.
+The program writes log-probabilities to `stdout`: if the input is in multi-FASTA format (see below), the program outputs one line per FASTA sequence.
+While it's running, the program writes a progress report to `stderr`.

+Example usage:

 ```
 ./score_string_optimized --query-raw queries.txt --dir models --file data.txt --escapeprob 0.05